the-rubies-way/random-rails/README.md

 # => [#<User id: 1, name: "John", ...>]
 ```

-You can also pass precision to `random` method:
+You can also pass precision to a `random` method:

 ```ruby
 User.random(0.1)